soqb/vermouth/README.md

-# `absynthe` — a new kind of parser for procedural macros.
+# `vermouth` — a new kind of parser for procedural macros.

 # License